 Popular types of post-purchase emails

 In a previous section, you saw a list of common content choices to put into post-purchase emails.
-Now, let’s take a look at the very most common options.
+Now, let’s take a look at the very most common types of emails:

 Order confirmation emails